GrizzlyByte7/CyberSec-Toolkit/README.md

     [sqlmap: automatic SQL injection and database takeover tool](http://sqlmap.org/)
 ---
   - **URLscan.io**
-    A sandbox for the web that assist in scanning and analysing websites.
+    A sandbox for the web that assists in scanning and analysing websites.
 It is used to automate the process of browsing and crawling through websites to record activities and interactions.
     [URLscan.io - A sandbox for the web ](https://urlscan.io/)
 ---
   - **Web Security Academy (Burp Suite)**